by Rebecca Holland

 Head back to the hotel to freshen up, then go across the street for pub food and cocktails at Hearsay Gastro Lounge.
 Even if you end up eating somewhere else, this place is worth stopping just to take in the 1880s architecture, insanely high ceiling, and giant chandelier.

-After dinner we went to 8th Wonder Brewery, a really cool open air bar and brewery with a large outdoor space.
+After dinner check out 8th Wonder Brewery, a really cool open air bar and brewery with a large outdoor space.
 We sat outside under twinkle lights amazed at the heat even in October.
 A bartender told us it was the start of the busy season, as summer can be unbearable.
 This was funny coming from the Midwest.

 Spend today around the Buffalo Bayou, one of several waterways through the city.
 This one has seen massive revitalization in recent years.
 The Sabine Promenade features 23-acres of picturesque walking and biking trails, there’s an elevated pavilion with skyline views, and the Eleanor Tinsley Park is the perfect place to relax with a picnic or a good book.

 Hang out in the park and take a walk along the promenade, then if you have time and $2 to spare, tour the Buffalo Bayou Cistern.
 This sounds a little odd and it admittedly was a bit, but was also kind of cool, and for $2 there’s no reason not to go.
 The former drinking water reservoir was decommissioned in 2007 and set to be demolished, but the Buffalo Bayou Partnership fell in love with the site while revitalizing the park, and decided to restore it.
-During the tour you’ll learn about the history and how the cistern worked, and can take photos of the massive cement columns, which look pretty cool in the shadows.
-The best part though was our guide.
+During the tour you’ll learn about the history and how the cistern worked, and can take photos of the massive cement columns, which look pretty neat in the shadows.
+The best part was our guide.
 I think it’s a rule that tour guides have to be a little eccentric, but this guy took it to a new level.
-He clearly loves his job, and made an old water reservoir sound as majestic as the pyramids in Egypt or something.
-When he led the group in shouting to hear how the reservoir echoes, Emily and I couldn’t keep it together.
+He clearly loves his job, and made an old water reservoir sound as majestic as the pyramids in Egypt.

 Tonight, have dinner at Oxheart, the best meal I had in Houston and one of the best I’ve had in the country.
 The Michelin-star restaurant in the Warehouse District serves vegetable-centric, locally sourced dishes, with preparations you never would have imagined for yourself.
 Golden Delicious apple broth and roselle, with cranberry hibiscus and oyster mushrooms made up a sweet, tart, and smoky soup.
 We sipped Topo Chico water and watched in amazement as the chefs worked almost silently in the open kitchen, turning out beautiful preparations on locally made pottery dishes.
 Porridge of Texas grains, vadouvan, cauliflower, and little surprise bursts of navel orange; Mung bean crepe stuffed with corn and alliums, potato skins and miso; and ‘Appalachian Greasy’ beans cooked with Chinese Long beans, dried tomato, and early autumn herbs were other stand outs.
 Service is important, and our server Tony was attentive, friendly, and explained every dish with knowledge but without pretentiousness, which was a welcome change from some other restaurants.
 I highly recommend the beverage pairings too, and appreciated that they included a cider among the wine.
 Of course I can’t forget dessert, which was melon sorbet with cream cheese mousse, lemongrass, and freshly juiced cucumber.
 I’ve never ended a meal so refreshed.